All SBPL locations will be closed from Thursday November 28 through Friday, November 29 for Thanksgiving.

 What’s Next?

-In addition to the issues detailed above, the City’s projected deficit would greatly impact the City’s ability to address a host of additional issues, including homelessness, improving housing affordability, provide programs for youth and seniors, prepare for the impacts of extreme weather and more.
+In addition to the issues detailed above, the City’s projected deficit would greatly impact the City’s ability to address a host of other items, like homelessness, housing affordability, providing programs for youth and seniors, and preparation for the impacts of extreme weather.